CentaurusInfra/mizar/docs/design/dft.md

 the organization of the operators within a Kubernetes cluster.
-The operators exposes interfaces to users and administrators, and internal interfaces for the operators to communicate with each other during a management- plane workflow.
+The operators exposes interfaces to users and administrators, and internal interfaces for the operators to communicate with each other during a management-plane workflow.

 <img src="png/management.png" width="500" height="250">